 Dubai Mall is the biggest mall in the world and it has more than 80 million visitors per year!

 This is because the Dubai Mall is not just any mall!
-Because of its humongous size, there are plenty of activities and events going on there all year round!
+Because of its humongous size, there are plenty of things to do and events going on there all year round, as well as restaurants and shops.

 By the way, you can check out my post on Things to do in Dubai with kids where I have a whole section on what to do with them at the mall.
 Spoiler – so many cool things!

-- Aquarium and Underwater Zoo – Dubai Mall also hosts a 10 million liter aquarium!
-It’s located on the ground floor and you can see over 140 species of fish there, including sharks (they have 300 sharks!), rays and more!
-Pssst, they also have a submarine simulator and glass-bottom boats!
+- Aquarium and Underwater Zoo – Located on the ground floor; you can see over 140 species of fish there, including sharks (they have 300 sharks!), rays and more!
+The ticket is US$47 (weekdays) and US$61 (weekends) for the Explorer experience, but I found discounted tickets for $US27 here!

 1.3.
 Explore Burj Khalifa

-There is no way that you go to Dubai city and not visit the Burj Khalifa!
+There is no way that you go to Dubai city and not go up the Burj Khalifa to admire the entire Downtown Dubai and the areas nearby!

-Not only is it the tallest building in the world, it’s got 5 more world records such as having the elevator that travels the longest distance as well as having the highest observation deck in the world, which by the way, you can visit!
-Dubai and its opulence strikes again!
+Not only is it the tallest building on the planet, it’s got 5 more world records such as having the elevator that travels the longest distance as well as having the highest observation deck in the world!

-I have written a whole article about getting tickets for the Burj Khalifa as the price varies depending on what type of experience you will be having and I want to help you make the right choice so you don’t miss out on anything!
+I have written a whole article about getting tickets for the Burj Khalifa as the price varies depending on what type of experience you will be having and I want to help you make the right choice.

 EXTRA: Stop by Dubai Frame for a great picture opportunity

-This humongous statue stands at 150 m high and 90 m wide and was the result of an architectural contest where the architect Fernando Donis aimed to “frame” this city full of emblematic places and landmarks!
-Located in Zabeel Park, you can always enter the park and take a picture from afar for free, but most people want to check out the views by getting tickets to enter the Dubai Frame precinct and even climb it!
+This humongous statue stands at 150m high and 90m wide and it is located in Zabeel Park in Downtown Dubai.
+You can always take a picture from afar for free, but most people want to check out the views by getting tickets to enter the Dubai Frame and even climb it!

 1.4.
 Marvel at the Fountain show

-Right in front of Dubai Mall you can find the Dubai Fountain, which is very similar to the Fountain at the Petronas Towers in Kuala Lumpur or the one at Marina Bay Sands in Singapore.
+Right in front of the mall in Downtown Dubai you can find the Dubai Fountain, which is very similar to the Fountain at the Petronas Towers in Kuala Lumpur or the one at Marina Bay Sands in Singapore.
 So if you are wondering what to see in Dubai at night, know that this fountain offers a free light show as well!
 Evening shows start at 6 pm and are every half hour until 11 pm.
-However, to find what time would be more suitable for you, you can check the schedule here.
+Check the schedule here.

 Alternatively, if you’d like to be driven around Dubai Fountain on a traditional boat, you can book a 30-minute cruise; make sure you head there in time to collect your tickets from the ticket counter because Dubai Mall is massive!

-PRO TIP: If you’d like to enjoy the show without being crushed by the crowds and while you’re sipping a cocktail, you can book a table at one of the restaurants nearby – Serrafina or Abd El Wahab Restaurant are some great choices!
-Make sure that you mention a table with a view when you make your booking and book in advance!
+PRO TIP: If you’d like to enjoy the show without being crushed by the crowds and while you’re sipping a cocktail, you can book a table at one of the restaurants in downtown Dubai nearby – Serrafina or Abd El Wahab Restaurant.
+Make sure that you mention a table with a view when you make your booking at the restaurants and book in advance!
 We just arrived 15-20 minutes before the show and took a spot with a view, but it got completely full 5 minutes before the show started.

 Alternatively, you can also enjoy this “Cocktails under the stars” experience on the Lounge of Burj Khalifa on Level 152!